makerdao/mips/MIP10/mip10.md

 ---

-### MIP10c2: Process for Community Oracle Onboarding Request
+### MIP10c2: Process for Oracle Onboarding Request

 Used by the community to signal demand for onboarding new Oracles for non-collateral assets.